woocommerce/woocommerce-stellar/README.md

 Because the Stellar protocol only accepts numerical Destination Tags, there is no way to prefix them for different stores (e.g. `JFK-12358` or `SFO-1321`).

-This restriction makes it unfeasible to use the same Stellar account on more than site.
+This restriction makes it unfeasible to use the same Stellar account on more than one site.
 The good news is, creating a Stellar account is both easy and free.
 You'll just need to seed each account with a few hundred Stellar before you can use them to accept payments.

 ####What currencies can I accept via Stellar?